Get in touch

 You may also be able to apply for settlement (indefinite leave to remain) once you have been in the UK for 5 years, or via the 3-year route if you meet the stipulated criteria under the Tier 1 Entrepreneur accelerated settlement route.

-How NA Law Solicitors can assist with your Tier 1 Entrepreneur visa application
+How Can NA Law Solicitors Assist with your Tier 1 Entrepreneur Visa Application?

 A Tier 1 Entrepreneur visa application has a very high rate of refusal; therefore, it is imperative that you seek specialist legal advice at the outset of your application.
 At NA Law Solicitors, our team of specialist immigration solicitors can assist with the process by;